Breece D'J Pancake: Suicide

-Pancake died from a self-inflicted gunshot wound in Charlottesville, Virginia.
+On the outskirts of Charlottesville, Virginia, Pancake died in 1979 from a self-inflicted gunshot wound.
 He was buried in Milton, West Virginia.
-According to Foster, "One cannot consider Pancake's work without probing his tragic death.
+According to Ruel Foster in his 1999 review of Thomas E. Douglass's A Room Forever: The Life, Work, and Writings of Breece D'J Pancake, "One cannot consider Pancake's work without probing his tragic death.
 Douglass points out that, in hindsight, there were many indications of Pancake's suicidal longings," such as the act of giving away many personal items, including his guns, with the exception of the Savage over-under shotgun he used to end his life.

-Sam Sacks of The Wall Street Journal described Pancake's death as "A Voice Stilled Too Soon," and called his suicide a "tragic mistake," insisting that it was the result of a particularly bad night rather than an inevitable circumstance.
-Sacks concluded this argument by stating that Pancake's stories, which carry on his legacy, are "heartbreaking not for their potential but for their perfection."
+Sam Sacks of The Wall Street Journal described Pancake's death as "A Voice Stilled Too Soon" and called his suicide a "tragic mistake," insisting that it resulted from a particularly bad night, rather than inevitable circumstances.
+Sacks concluded this argument by proclaiming that Pancake's stories, his legacy, are "heartbreaking not for their potential, but for their perfection."

-Murphy says, "Pancake has become a semi-mythical figure of American Literature, a hillbilly Hemingway for those few—heavy on writers and academicians—who do know him.
+Mike Murphy in American Myth: The Short, Beautiful Myth of Breece D'J Pancake, wrote that the late author "has become a semi-mythical figure of American Literature, a hillbilly Hemingway for those few—heavy on writers and academicians—who do know him.
 Parts of the myth he created for himself are through the way he lived his life and the foggy circumstances surrounding his death.
 The rest of the myth we've created ourselves around the legacy of his extraordinary writing."